 At first, I read the article without taking any notes to acquire the general sentiment or just for the pleasure of reading something I like.

 At last, I write down in my notebook only the words or sentences that had an impact on me or that I think I might want to use when I speak German with my teacher or friends.
-Bear in mind, I don’t highlight everything I don’t recognize, I simply choose just what I need.
+Bear in mind; I don’t highlight everything I don’t recognize.
+I choose just what I need.

 4. I TELL MYSELF USE IT OR LOSE IT

-In order to learn Italian vocabulary efficiently, you need to take any chances to use the collocations you have learned and do not stick to the same words or standard sentences you are comfortable with while speaking.
-Get out of your linguistic comfort zone and make your speaking nicer, by actually using the content of your vocabulary lists/flashcards.
+To learn Italian vocabulary efficiently, you need to take any chances to use the collocations you have learned and do not stick to the same words or standard sentences you are comfortable with while speaking.
+Get out of your linguistic comfort zone and make your speaking nicer by actually using the content of your vocabulary lists/flashcards.

 5. I LOOK FOR REAL WORLD INPUTS

-If I am speaking in my target language and my interlocutor uses idioms or words, I am not familiar with, I jot down a note in my memos or on my phone.
+If I speak in my target language and my interlocutor uses idioms or words I am not familiar with, I jot down a note in my memos or on my phone.
 Writing down something you have listened to strengthens your ability to assimilate what you are trying to learn.

 I personally like to pick up sentences here and there from my favorite TV shows or blogs.
-Bear in mind, do not take note about everything that is new to you.
+Bear in mind, do not take note of everything new to you.
 Our short-term memory can retain just a finite amount of words at a time.
-Choose the ones that you are most likely to use, the ones that arouse an emotion in you or belong to your sphere of interest.
+Choose the ones you are most likely to use, which arouse emotions in you or belong to your sphere of interest.